-- Taking up new business relationships for service companies is prohibited. - Existing business relationships must be classified as high risk in the risk categorisation and must be wound down within 9 months of entry into force of this Guideline. - Exceptions: - Fiduciary accounts of lawyers, law firms, and legal agents serving the purposes set out in Article 22b(4) SPV,8 and - o Fiduciary accounts of lawyers and notaries authorised in Liechtenstein and abroad, provided that such accounts are permissible under the law of the home country and the purpose of the settlement of the fiduciary transaction is to secure the assets for the duration of the settlement of an underlying transaction, and such settlement is customary and necessary due to the nature of the transaction (e.g. real estate transaction)9
+- Taking up new business relationships for service companies is prohibited. - Existing business relationships must be classified as high risk in the risk categorisation and must be wound down within 9 months of entry into force of this Guideline. - Service companies accounts do not include: - Fiduciary accounts of lawyers, law firms, and legal agents serving the purposes set out in Article 22b (4) SPV,8 and - Fiduciary accounts of lawyers and notaries authorised in Liechtenstein and abroad, Trustees and other intermediaries provided that such accounts are permissible under the law of the home country and the purpose of the settlement of the fiduciary transaction is to secure the assets for the duration of the settlement of an underlying transaction, and such settlement is customary and necessary due to the nature of the transaction (e.g. real estate transaction, sale of businesses, establishment and liquidation of legal entities, settlement of estates, etc.) and not primarily serving the discretionary needs of the involved parties to the transaction9.